Opioid deaths in Chicago on pace to reach similar levels as record-setting 2021

 There have been 632 opioid-related deaths recorded in Chicago through June, health officials said.
 There were 656 opioid overdose deaths reported in the city through the same period in 2021.

-Opioid-related deaths in Chicago this year are on pace to match those in 2021, when a record number of people died from overdoses in the city, health officials say.
+Opioid-related deaths in Chicago this year are on pace to match those in 2021, when the city saw a record number of people die from overdoses.

-There have been 632 opioid-related deaths recorded in Chicago through June this year, according to the Cook County medical examiner’s office and the Chicago Department of Public Health.
-There were 656 opioid overdose deaths reported in the city through the same period in 2021.
+There have been 632 opioid-related deaths recorded in Chicago through June, according to the Cook County medical examiner’s office and the Chicago Department of Public Health.
+There were 656 opioid overdose deaths reported through the same period in 2021.

-Last year, 1,428 people died of opioid-related overdoses in Chicago, the highest number ever recorded in the city and a 10% increase from 2020, which saw 1,302 opioid-related deaths.
+Last year, 1,428 people died of opioid-related overdoses in Chicago, the most ever recorded in the city and a 10% increase from 2020, which saw 1,302 opioid-related deaths.

 There were more opioid-related deaths in 2020 and 2021 in Chicago than homicides and traffic crash fatalities combined, the public health agency said, adding that this would also be true in 2022 pending final official data.

-“In terms of the amount of attention that this particular public health issue has gotten, we would like to see more attention as a city because opioid-related overdoses are a medical problem that is treatable and largely preventable,” said CDPH Commissioner Dr. Allison Arwady during a media briefing Tuesday.
+“In terms of the amount of attention that this particular public health issue has gotten, we would like to see more attention as a city because opioid-related overdoses are a medical problem that is treatable and largely preventable,” Dr. Allison Arwady, the city’s public health commissioner, said at a news conference Tuesday.

-Though most opioid-related emergency responses are concentrated on the West Side, all of Chicago’s communities had an overdose-related EMS call in 2021 and 2022, CDPH said.
+Though most opioid-related emergency responses are concentrated on the West Side, all of Chicago’s communities had an overdose-related EMS call in 2021 and 2022, the health department said.

 To help curb overdose deaths, the health department started dispensing doses of the life-saving drug naloxone from wall-mounted boxes at local libraries.
 So far, the boxes are available at 51 locations.